 Having made his Olympic debut at Turin 2006, Osborne-Paradis entered his second Games at Vancouver 2010 with great hopes for a podium finish.
 During the 2008-09 and 2009-10 seasons, he had won six World Cup medals, including three gold.
 He was also at home on the familiar mountains in Whistler.
-But an Olympic medal was not to be, as he hit some bumps in the downhill and then fell in the super-G. After an ACL injury and broken fibula during a crash at a World Cup downhill in Chamonix, France.
-Osborne-Paradis did not compete again until November 2012.
+But an Olympic medal was not to be, as he hit some bumps in the downhill and then fell in the super-G. After an ACL injury and broken fibula during a crash at a World Cup downhill in January 2011, Osborne-Paradis did not compete again until November 2012.
 His goals for 2012-13 were to rebuild his confidence and get back in the top 30.
 He succeeded in that regard, posting top-20 results in both the downhill and super-G at the 2013 World Championships.
-He also recorded three top-10 results on the World Cup, including a fourth place finish in the downhill at Kvitfjell, the same place he had earned his first World Cup victory.
+He also recorded three top-10 results on the World Cup, including a fourth-place finish in the downhill at Kvitfjell, the same place he had earned his first World Cup victory.
 Osborne-Paradis returned to the World Cup podium with a silver in the Lake Louise downhill in November 2014, ending a more than four-year drought.
 He earned his 11th career World Cup podium in March 2015 with a second-place finish in the Kvitfjell downhill.